Techtonica/curriculum/projects/final-project/README.md

 - [ ] Use UI/UX design best practices.
 - [ ] Use an external API of your choice with at least three calls.
 - [ ] Request code reviews at least once per week and incorporate constructive feedback.
-- [ ] Make sure your app is good for web and mobile (start with mobile responsive and use media queries and Flexbox).
 - [ ] Include basic web accessibility.
 A people should have no trouble with visual contrast, using zoom to magnify content, or navigating via screenreader or keyboard.

 ### Schedule